Prasoon1207/chapter2code/README.md

 # Chapter2Code Research Blog

 A personal research blog where I annotate and implement key concepts from foundational books with code examples and explanations.
+This blog is automatically built and deployed using GitHub Pages.

 ## Project Structure